 Conducting proper discovery is invasive and costly.
-But it is essential to gather the information necessary to properly evaluate the merits of the parties’ respective claims and defenses.
+However it is essential to gather the information necessary to properly evaluate the merits of the parties’ respective claims and defenses.
 This minimizes the potential for surprises at trial and helps determine whether settlement is appropriate.

 When used strategically, discovery can help a party achieve critical bargaining leverage and bring about a quick settlement.
 I have seen parties capitulate and settle early on in a case rather than submit to the cost and inconvenience of producing reams of sensitive documents or sitting for a six-hour deposition.